luizeth0/CountriesApp/README.md

 ## Technologies Used

-- Kotlin
+- Kotlin: The primary programming language used for Android app development.
-- RecyclerView
+- RecyclerView: A UI component for displaying large lists of data efficiently.
-- Coroutines
+- Coroutines: Used for asynchronous programming and handling network requests.
-- Retrofit
+- Retrofit: A popular HTTP client library for making API calls in Android.
-- Gson
+- Gson: A library for serializing and deserializing JSON data in Android.
-- ViewModel
+- ViewModel: Part of Android Architecture Components, used for managing UI-related data.
-- LiveData
+- LiveData: Also part of Android Architecture Components, provides observable data for UI updates.
-- Lifecycle
+- Lifecycle: Android Architecture Components library for lifecycle-aware components.
-- Error handling
+- Error handling: Implemented robust error handling for network requests and edge cases.
-- Device rotation support
+- Device rotation support: Implemented support for handling configuration changes during device rotation.

 ## Project Structure